20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 Which Procedure Is Best for You?

-The first and most important step of exploring the possibility of getting rid of your glasses and contacts is to visit one of our two Denver-area locations for a free consultation.
+The first and most important step in exploring the possibility of getting rid of your glasses and contacts is to visit one of our two Denver-area locations for a free consultation.
 Our LASIK specialist doctors will evaluate your eyes to see if you are a good candidate for one or both procedures.

 You may be a candidate for only one or the other, and if that is the case, our doctors will make sure to carefully explain their recommendation.
 Most people who are candidates for vision correction are usually able to choose which procedure they would prefer.
 Most people’s choice, including most laser vision correction surgeons, is LASIK.